openedx/open-edx-proposals/oeps/oep-0018-bp-python-dependencies.rst

 Many of the Open edX repositories have already begun to comply with the recommendations outlined here.
-In particular, repositories generated using `cookiecutter-django-app`_ should already be configured correctly.
+In particular, repositories generated using `edx-cookiecutters`_ should already be configured correctly.
 These may also be useful for reference:

 * `django-user-tasks <https://github.com/edx/django-user-tasks>`_